weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof Let K be a compact subset of a metric space X. We shall prove that the complement of K is an open subset of X.

-Suppose pe X, p¢ K. If ge K, let V, and W, be neighborhoods of p and g, respectively, of radius less than 4d(p, q) [see Definition 2.18(a)].
+Suppose pe X, pc K. If ge K, let V, and W, be neighborhoods of p and g, respectively, of radius less than 4d(p, q) [see Definition 2.18(a)].
 Since K is compact, there are finitely many points gy, ..., g, in K such that

 KecW, vuuWw, =W

-If V=V, n:-nV,, then Vis a neighborhood of p which does not intersect W. Hence V < K¢, so that p is an interior point of K°.
+If V=V, n:-nV,, then Vis a neighborhood of p which does not intersect W. Hence V < Kc, so that p is an interior point of K°.
 The theorem follows.

 Theorem Closed subsets of compact sets are compact.

 Proof Suppose F< K c X, Fis closed (relative to X), and K is compact.
-Let {V,} be an open cover of F. If F¢is adjoined to {V,}, we obtain an 38 PRINCIPLES OF MATHEMATICAL ANALYSIS
+Let {V,} be an open cover of F. If Fcis adjoined to {V,}, we obtain an 38 PRINCIPLES OF MATHEMATICAL ANALYSIS

-open cover Q of K. Since K is compact, there is a finite subcollection ® of Q which covers XK, and hence F. If F¢is a member of ®, we may remove it from ® and still retain an open cover of F. We have thus shown that a finite subcollection of {V,} covers F.
+open cover Q of K. Since K is compact, there is a finite subcollection ® of Q which covers XK, and hence F. If Fcis a member of ®, we may remove it from ® and still retain an open cover of F. We have thus shown that a finite subcollection of {V,} covers F.